UPPMAX/HPC-python/docs/day4/ml.rst

    Try running ``titanic_sklearn.ipynb`` that can be found in ``Exercises/day4/MLDL`` directory, on an interactive CPU node.
 Also note that datasets are kept in ``Exercises/day4/MLDL/datasets`` directory.
 Give the **full path** to these datasets for this and subsequent Exercises.

    Run it on a jupyter notebook on an interactive CPU node.
-An interative GPU node will also do.
+An interactive GPU node will also do.

    Load the correct modules that contain scikit-learn, numpy, seaborn, pandas, matplotlib and jupyter libraries before starting the jupyter notebook.
 Users on NSC and PDC can build their own venvs.
    Use ``%matplotlib inline`` in jupyter to see the plots inline.